Today is Christmas time in the dining room. So, I am getting the table ready for the entire family for this Christmas and can’t be happier.

 Lastly, a tree filled with an assortment of ornaments that are very special.
 Most of these ornaments I purchased with my best friend.
 She loves the Christmas time as much as I do.

 I hope you enjoyed seeing our Christmas time in the dining room ready to celebrate with family.
-If you missed the first part of our tour you can see it HERE.
+If you missed the first part of our tour I’d love for you to visit aans see all the details of our home.

 Now see Coco’s home from The Crowned Goat for her beautiful home sparkling for Christmas!